Limited time only

 Can my current ratio be too high?

 Yes.
-A very high current ratio might indicate you're holding too much cash or inventory that could be invested for growth.
-Ratios above 3.0 may suggest inefficient use of assets.
+A ratio above 3.0 might mean you're holding too much idle cash or inventory.
+That capital could be invested for growth instead.

 Does the current ratio work for all business types?

-The current ratio works for most businesses, but its usefulness varies by industry.
-Service businesses with few tangible assets may find other metrics more valuable, while retail and manufacturing businesses benefit from regular monitoring.
+It works for most businesses, but its usefulness varies by industry.
+Service businesses may find the quick ratio more informative, while retail and manufacturing benefit most from regular current ratio monitoring.

 Disclaimer